-- Current (or short-term) assets, which will be sold, converted to cash, or liquidated within one year.
+- Current (or short-term) assets will be sold, converted to cash, or liquidated within one year.
 Accounts receivable and inventory are good examples of short-term assets.
-Most short-term assets amortize, or spread their value over their useful life.
+Most short-term assets amortize or spread their value over their useful life.

-- Long-term (or fixed) assets, which are not intended to be turned into cash or consumed within one year.
-Long-term assets could be computers, office furniture, building improvements, vehicles, etc. Most long-term assets slowly lose value, or depreciate, over their useful life.
+- Long-term (or fixed) assets are not intended to be turned into cash or consumed within one year.
+Long-term assets include computers, office furniture, building improvements, vehicles, etc. Most long-term assets slowly lose value or depreciate over their useful life.

 Setting the useful life of a short-term asset

 LivePlan calculates the amortization of short-term assets based on the useful life of each asset.
-The useful life is the length of time you think the asset will provide value to your business.
+The useful life is the time you think the asset will provide value to your business.

 When you enter a current asset in your forecast, you can set the number of months (between 1 and 12) in which to spread out its value:

 This setting will prompt LivePlan to amortize the asset or divide its total value by the number of months and then apply that value to each month of the asset's useful life.

 If you prefer not to have the asset amortized, choose Keep at full value from the drop-down list.
 With this setting, LivePlan will represent the full value of the asset in each period of your plan.

 Setting the useful life of a long-term asset